FACTBOX-World reacts to announcement of Islamic State leader Baghdadi's death

 "The killing of Daesh's ringleader marks a turning point in our joint fight against terrorism.
 Turkey will continue to support anti-terror efforts — as it has done in the past."
 Erdogan added Turkey had paid a heavy price fighting terrorism, including in his list of foes the YPG - Kurdish militia in Syria who were instrumental in fighting with the United States against Islamic State but who Ankara deems terrorists.

 "I am confident that a decisive struggle against terrorism, in line with the spirit of alliance, will bring peace to all of humanity."
-Senior aide to Erdogan, Fahrettin Altun, in statement to Reuters:
+A senior aide to Erdogan, Fahrettin Altun, in a statement to Reuters:

 "Turkey was proud to help the United States, our NATO ally, bring a notorious terrorist to justice."
 ISRAEL